CBEP-SoCB-Details/BPC_Pesticides/Analysis/Stormwater_vs_Benchmarks.md

 Because the two laboratories used different methods for reporting their results, some of these are below detection limits, an some are below reporting limits.
-This serves only as a GENRAL indication of the number of detections for each pesticide.
+This serves only as a GENERAL indication of the number of detections for each pesticide.

 ``` r